NewestUser/Java-Introduction/lectures/advanced/19-concurrency/Lecture.md

 Modern computers include CPUs that have multiple cores.
 This allows tasks to be executed simultaneously (in parallel).

-Often the terms concurrency and parallelism get mixed and sometimes used interchangeable.
+Often the terms concurrency and parallelism get mixed and sometimes are used interchangeable.
 However, it is important to point out that there is a subtle difference between the two.

 **Concurrency is about dealing with lots of things at once.
 Parallelism is about doing lots of things at once.**